apache/beam/.test-infra/pipelines/README.md

 # Overview

-This directory holds pipelines that support testing infrastructure.
+This directory holds pipelines that support testing infrastructure and are meant for internal use.

 # Infrastructure